-- Permanent survivorship is another term that refers to the period when years have passed since cancer treatment ended and recurrence seems less likely.
-It is at this point when the long-term effects of cancer and treatment should become the focus.
+- Permanent survivorship refers to the period when years have passed since cancer treatment ended and recurrence seems unlikely.
+It is at this point that the long-term effects of cancer and treatment should become the focus.
 (ASCO)

 - Understanding that other than continuing to take your medications and making any lifestyle changes that might help, you do not have control over whether the cancer recurs or not.
 Accepting this helps more than fighting it.

-- Communicating fears and worries with someone you trust, or with a counsellor.
+- Communicating fears and worries with someone you trust, such as a loved one or a counselor.

-- Practicing mindfulness of the present moment and all that is good about it instead of focussing on the past and the possibility of cancer coming back may also help.
+- Practicing mindfulness of the present moment and all that is good about it, instead of focusing on the past and the possibility of cancer coming back, may also help.

 - Trying to make healthy choices, such as active living and exercising or quitting smoking may help, but don’t criticize yourself if you temporarily relapse.

 - Control what you can.
-Taking control of your health care and lifestyle choices can empower you to stay positive.
+Taking control of your healthcare and lifestyle choices, while being aware of and accepting the things you cannot change, can empower you to stay positive.